geewynn/techcrunch_warehouse/README.md

 This project involves building a data warehouse with an airflow pipeline.
 The data involved was gotten from kaggle https://www.kaggle.com/lakritidis/identifying-influential-bloggers-techcrunch/data?select=authors.csv.
 The data model was built with business users in mind and on hwo they can derive meaningful insights from the data such as comparing sentiments on a post, blogger with the most influence etc.
 Built a sentiment analysis model to classify blog comments as positive and negative

+The data is stored in aws S3 storage bucket, extracted and transformed with a pyspark script running on an EMR cluster with livy and then the transformed data is  converted into a parquet file format and stored back in aws S3.
+The transformed data is then copied to a redshift database.
+All these is automated with airflow.

 # Data Model
 The data was organised into a star schema dimensional model.
 The Star schema model consist of 3 dimensional tables and 2 fact tables